kube-rs/website/docs/guides.md

 ## AI Agents

+!!! warning "Generative AI Generates Errors"

+    Please be skeptical with output from AI tools or agents.
+They sound confident, while frequently presenting severely misleading errors, and often erase the sources.
+Do not be surprised if its solutions turn out to be total nonsense.

+    Rust documentation and kube documentation is already extensive.
+Consider searching [docs.rs/kube](https://docs.rs/kube/latest/kube/), [kube.rs](https://kube.rs/), and [kube/discussions](https://github.com/kube-rs/kube/discussions) for important context.

 | Title | Provider | Description |
 | ----- | ------ | ------- |
 | [kube-rs Guru](https://gurubase.io/g/kube-rs) | Gurubase.io | kube-rs Guru is a kube-rs focused AI to answer user queries based on the data on kube-rs documentation. |